Our partner Dementia UK

 [01:52]

-just practical support, but also emotional support to help me
+Not just practical support, but also emotional support to help me

 [01:56]

-recognise that it was OK to feel how I was feeling.
+recognise that it was ok to feel how I was feeling.

 [02:05]